 So why do I love Gilded Age menus so much.
 As a researcher, they are a great source of historical information!
 A dinner menu can give you so many important details of a ‘event”: a location & reason of a celebration, time & date of party, the theme, & wonderful illustrations of the theme of party.
 And with this particular collection of menus: signatures of the members of the Hobby Club were on the back side of the menu.
 Mr. Huntington, quite a savers of documents, knew he was living some important history with his friends.

 These Hobby Club menus are a wonderful illustration of the Hobby Clubs passions for art, beauty, books, coins, & interesting collections.
 By the letters, memos, & notes I found of Mr. Huntington’s about the Hobby Club – there was an executive committee & a the Board of Governors (they seemed to have the last word) .
 Which HEH was a co- vice-president & Tomlinson was the secretary of this committee.
 Tomlinson was very efficient with dates & time; this executive committee met a couple of times a year, sometimes a formal dinner included, only one menu (June of 1918 below) for Board of Governors dinners.
 Committee meeting were probably to plan for the clubs seasonal Hobby Club dinners.

 The Hobby Club met for fancy banquet dinner on a seasonal basis, four times a year: Winter, Spring, Summer, & Autumn.
 For this celebration, the men dressed in white tie & tails & there was a multi-course dinner provided; and probably sharing of the “Collection” before & after dinner.

-There was also themes to these interesting dinner parties like Shakespeare, Mathematics, Halloween, Native American Indian, or Medieval.
+The Hobby Club had themes to these interesting dinner parties like Shakespeare, Mathematics, Halloween, Native American Indian, and Medieval.
 I am not sure if the host of the party or the executive committee picked the theme.
 But one the times, H.E.
 Huntington hosted the Hobby Club dinner – the theme was Shakespeare; Mr. Huntington does have a amazing collection of ephemera & books of Shakespeare.
 A couple of the Hobby Club menus are in Latin.